Maryland lawmakers pass bill to expand access to abortion

 The Senate gave the measure final passage on a 28-15 vote.
 That sends the measure to Republican Gov. Larry Hogan, whose office did not immediately comment on his position on the bill.
 The governor has said he personally opposes abortion, though he has called the issue settled law in the state.

+While the Senate would need 29 votes to override a veto, a Senate version of the bill passed with 30 votes Monday night, and several senators were excused Tuesday when the Senate passed the House bill.

 Supporters say Maryland does not have enough abortion providers for the needs of the state.
-Sen. Delores Kelley, a Baltimore County Democrat who is sponsoring a Senate version of the bill, noted in earlier debate that most counties do not have a single provider.
+Sen. Delores Kelley, a Baltimore County Democrat who is sponsoring a Senate version of the bill, noted in earlier debate that many counties do not have a single provider.

 “This is a big deal,” said Karen Nelson, president and CEO of Planned Parenthood of Maryland.
 “We know that just because it’s legal on the books does not always mean that there’s access, and so today the Maryland General Assembly made sure that there will be access.”